 How to Hire Remote Workers as Contractors in Denmark

-On the other hand, Danish contractors (or expats living there) carry no such obligation, and you will engage them just as you would any business service provider.
-They handle all of their own taxes, social contributions, and even work visas for non-EU expats.
-The downside of course is that they may not have the same loyalty or longevity as an employee, and could be looking for other opportunities.
+Danish contractors carry no such obligation, and you will engage them just as you would any business service provider.
+They handle all of their taxes, social contributions, and even work visas for non-EU expats.
+The downside is that they may not have the same loyalty as an employee, and could be looking for other opportunities.

-Still, for startups or companies that need a specific skill set for a finite project, hiring a contractor will give you flexibility at a reasonable cost.
+Still, for companies that need specific skill sets for finite projects, hiring contractors offers flexibility at reasonable costs.

 Here are some of the benefits of hiring contractors:

 - No long term financial/HR commitment by the company

 - Cost-effective when compared to paying employee benefits and entitlements